WICG/attribution-reporting-api/EVENT.md

   }
 }
 ```
-If keys in the `filters` dictionnary match keys in the `filter_data` dictionnary and the intersection of their values is
+If keys in the `filters` dictionnary match keys in the `filter_data` dictionnary
-empty, the trigger is ignored.
+and the intersection of their values is empty, the trigger is ignored.

-eg. The "conversion_subdomain" key is present in both `filter_data` and `filters` dictionnaries.
-If the values of the `filters`'s "conversion_subdomain" key do not include "electronics.megastore" or
+eg. Given a "conversion_subdomain" key present in both `filter_data` and
+`filters` dictionnaries.
+If the values of the `filters`'s "conversion_subdomain"
+key do not include "electronics.megastore" or "electronics2.megastore", the
-"electronics2.megastore", the trigger gets ignored.
+trigger gets ignored.

-Note: A key which is present in one dictionary and not the other will not be included
+Note: A key which is present in one dictionary and not the other will not be
-in the matching logic (ie. the trigger will be considered).
+included in the matching logic (ie. the trigger will be considered).

 The `event_trigger_data` field can also be extended to do selective filtering
 to set `trigger_data` based on `filter_data`: